muratk5n/thirdwave/en/2022/10/world-commerce.md

 BACI dataset [1] provides data on bilateral trade flows for 200 countries at the product level (5000 products).
-I took the BACI_HS17_V202201.zip file, processed it using code below.
-The code creates a relation matrix, if there is trade between country `i` and `j` its value is in `A[i,j]`.
+I took the BACI_HS17_V202201.zip file, processed the file for 2019 using code below.
+As each dyad-product is processed line by line, the code creates a relation matrix, if there is trade between country `i` and `j` its value is added in `A[i,j]` for each product.

-The first analysis was summing all product trades at bilateral level, to create a trade flow number between two countries.
-To keep visualization simple export/import are added.
+The first analysis simply sums all product trades at bilateral level, to create a trade flow number between two countries.
+To keep visualization exports and imports are added to each other.

+First simple counts,

 ```python
 import scipy.io as io